AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 1. Customers can see whether the indexing job is complete on the Cloud Manager build page and will receive a notification when the new version is ready to take traffic.

 1. Limitations:
-* Currently, index management on AEM as a Cloud Service is only supported for indexes of type lucene.
+* Currently, index management on AEM as a Cloud Service is only supported for indexes of type `lucene`.
 * Only standard analyzers are supported (that is, those that are shipped with the product).
 Custom analyzers are not supported.
+* Internally, other indexes might be configured and used for queries.
+For example, queries that are written against the `damAssetLucene` index might, on Skyline, be in fact be executed against an Elasticsearch version of this index.
+This difference is typically not visible to the application and user, however certain tools such the `explain` feature will report a different index.
+For differences between Lucene indexes and Elastic indexes, see [the Elastic documentation in Apache Jackrabbit Oak](https://jackrabbit.apache.org/oak/docs/query/elastic.html).

 ## How to Use {#how-to-use}